damonlynch/rapid-photo-downloader/README.rst

  - colorlog_: generates coloured program output when running Rapid Photo Downloader from the terminal.
- - rawkit_: renders thumbnails from RAW images from which a thumbnail cannot be extracted using libraw_, which is especially useful when downloading DNG files from Android phones or working with old RAW formats.
  - pyprind_: shows a progress bar on the command line while running the program ``analyze_pv_structure``.